 All the best,

-* Full disclosure: Back then, habaneros were the hottest pepper I knew of – there's no way I can handle eating a whole Carolina reaper or ghost pepper on its own.
-Though, I do very much look forward to growing and sampling the super hots and frequently turn them into seasoning powders.
+* Full disclosure: Back then, habaneros were recognized as the world's the hottest pepper – there's no way I can handle eating a whole Carolina reaper or ghost pepper on its own.
+Though, I do very much like growing and sampling the super hots and frequently turn them into seasoning powders.

 Selection of our favorite accessories for growing, storing, serving, and celebrating peppers